olekdes/otreeview/README.md

 ## Installation

-Install UIoC using Package Manager with the `Install-Package OTreeView` command or get it from the [NuGet.org](https://www.nuget.org/packages/OTreeView).
+Install OTreeView using Package Manager with the `Install-Package OTreeView` command or get it from the [NuGet.org](https://www.nuget.org/packages/OTreeView).

 ## Get Started